Ideal Vogue Combi Boiler Review [Versus The Worcester 32CDI Compact]

 Additionally, Ideal Boilers (not just the Vogue) are known for being much easier to swap than any other boiler.
-In general, this can save an installer 1-2 hours.
+In general, this can time.
 And that’s likely turn into big savings when it comes to overall boiler installation costs.

-Expect to pay approximately £250-350 extra for the Worcester 32CDI Compact in comparison to the Ideal Vogue C32 after paying for the boiler, flue, filter, controls and fitting.
+Expect to pay approximately £250-350 extra for the Worcester 32CDI Compact from a local installer in comparison to the Ideal Vogue C32 after paying for the boiler, flue, filter, controls and fitting.

 The Ideal Vogue combi C32 tops the Logic Plus 30kw by a tiny margin.
 Like the Logic Plus, the Vogue will have no problems heating a 3-4-bedroom property with 1-2 bathrooms, with reasonable demand for hot water.